knpuniversity/ansible/knpu/ansible-intro.md

 onto it.
 That's pretty cool.

 But Ansible is even more interesting than that.
-When you execute an Ansible *task* - that's what they're called - it is *idempotent*... well. usually it is.
+When you execute an Ansible *task* - that's what they're called - it is *idempotent*... well, usually it is.
 Idempotency is an obscure - but cool - word to mean that Ansible tasks don't just dumbly run a command.
 What they *really* do is *guarantee* that the server finishes in a specific *state*.
 For example, if we tell Ansible to create a directory, it doesn't necessarily